Planning and Development in BundanoonA page to help better understand the process of planning and development in Bundanoon

 If there are a large number of objections this will also influence Council but may not change the approval.
 If Council goes against the LEP, the Developer has the ability to appeal to the Land and Environment Court.
 For this reason, Council is reluctant to reject DAs that obey all the rules.

-The BCA has a planning subcommittee that considers significant developments in Bundanoon and may provide a submission on a development application in consultation with the community.
+The BCA has a Planning and Development subcommittee that considers significant developments in Bundanoon and may provide a submission on a development application in consultation with the community.
 To contact the Planning Subcommittee please email Planning@bca.asn.au

 BCA INC SECRETARY